Research

 Under Review

 Daarstad, Haley and Christopher Stout.
 2025.
 The Virtuous Cycle: Female Political Incorporation and Media Coverage of Female Presidential Candidates in the United States.
+Draft Available Upon Request

 Working Papers

-Gender Differences and High Profile Criminal Violence.
+Daarstad, H. Gender Differences in Leadership and Criminal Violence.
+Draft Available Upon Request

-Gender Differences in Leadership and Criminal Violence.
+Daarstad, H. Gender Differences and High Profile Criminal Violence.

 Conferences